Performers listed alphabetically by first name.

 Alex Pelchat

 Montréal-based guitarist, vocalist, writer and organizer whose practice is influenced by the music of Albert Ayler and Haino Keiji, the pataphysical works of Boris Vian and the explorations of Jean-Paul Riopelle.
 He has taken on multiple American and Canadian tours and performed at various festivals including Suoni Per Il Popolo and OBEY Convention.
-He has performed with various ensembles including Shining Wizard, Drøm Før Du Dør, Jugülär Methòt and Leftovers Diable.
 (Montréal QC) Bandcamp

 Alex Renner/Samotage